13 Women on What Pumping Breast Milk Feels Like

 For me, the hardest part about pumping is the embarrassment.
 Even the word sounds dirty, with those two p’s so close together.
 Said in a business setting, “I’m going to go pump” feels only a notch less inappropriate than “I’m going to go poop.”

-But I think it’s really important to talk about, because otherwise non-parents don’t realize it’s even happening.
+But I think it’s really important to talk about, because otherwise nonparents don’t realize it’s even happening.
 I’m constantly discovering that my colleagues don’t know what our company’s pumping space is for.
 Hey, co-worker: You can make your phone call in any number of glass-walled conference rooms.
 Whereas I can only stave off mastitis — that’s an INFECTED BOOB, and it hurts like hell — in this one private, designated location.

 Carla